ytakefuji/hiscovid/README.md

 The time transition score is calculated by dividing the number of deaths in the time series due to COVID-19 by the population in millions.

-In other words, score is equivalent to accumulated mistakes by policymakes.
+In other words, the score is equivalent to the accumulation of mistakes made by policymakers.

 hiscovid scrapes the latest data from the following site over the Internet: